dmslabsbr/hoymiles/README.md

 If evrything is set correctly new MQTT entities will be visible on HA.

+# Supported devies

+So far it is confirmed that addon support Hoymiles devices:
+- micro inverters
+- standard inverters
+- energy meters
+- bms (with some restrictions) - edge version with details
+- batteries (with some restrictions) - edge version with details
+- multiple instalattions - edge version

 ## PS:
 I invite everyone to help in the this tool development.